raspberrypilearning/dancing-unicorn-rainbow/en/step_8.md

 ## Light Your Rainbow

-Test your rainbow in Scratch by lighting the whole rainbow at once.
+To light your rainbow, you will first test your rainbow by lighting the whole rainbow at once.
+You will then write code to make the rainbow blink through all the colours, and then in a pattern of your choice.

 + Add more code to control the other LEDs.
 Make sure you have coded the right GPIO Pins.